 If the UE is in CM-IDLE in both non-3GPP and 3GPP accesses, the AMF may send a Paging message over 3GPP access to re-activate PDU session associated to the non-3GPP access.
+If the UE is in CM–IDLE in non-3GPP access and in CM-CONNECTED in 3GPP access, the AMF may send a Notification message over 3GPP access to re-activate PDU session associated to the non-3GPP access.